Volleyball: Dig

 Digging is the ability to prevent the ball from touching one's court after a spike or attack, particularly a ball that is nearly touching the ground.
 In many aspects, this skill is similar to passing, or bumping: overhand dig and bump are also used to distinguish between defensive actions taken with fingertips or with joined arms.
 It varies from passing, however, in that it is a much more reflex-based skill, especially at the higher levels.
-It is especially important while digging for players to stay on their toes; several players choose to employ a split step to make sure they're ready to move in any direction.
+It is especially important while digging for players to stay on their toes; several players choose to employ a split step to make sure they are ready to move in any direction.

 Some specific techniques are more common in digging than in passing.
 A player may sometimes perform a "dive", i.e., throw their body in the air with a forward movement in an attempt to save the ball, and land on their chest.
-When the player also slides their hand under a ball that is almost touching the court, this is called a "pancake".
+When the player also slides their hand under a ball which is almost touching the court it is called a "pancake".
 The pancake is frequently used in indoor volleyball, but rarely if ever in beach volleyball because the uneven and yielding nature of the sand court limits the chances that the ball will make good, clean contact with the hand.
 When used correctly, it is one of the more spectacular defensive volleyball plays.

 Sometimes a player may also be forced to drop their body quickly to the floor to save the ball.
 In this situation, the player makes use of a specific rolling technique to minimize the chances of injuries.